St James' Church, Louth: Bells

 There is a peal of eight bells.
 They were recast in 1726 by Daniel Hedderly.
 In 1798 the great bell was cracked when it was rung to celebrate Nelson's victory in the Battle of the Nile.
 They were rehung in 1957, and the treble and two were recast.
 They have subsequently been refurbished and rehung in 2022.
+The peal is the eighth heaviest in England.

 Tower clock

 The clock in the tower was installed in 1846 and made by Benjamin Vulliamy.
 It had a pin-wheel dead-beat escapement, with an eight-day movement.
 It was expected to last 200 years before needing replacement, and was set going on 25 July 1846.

 It was replaced in August 1901 by a clock made by Leonard Hall of Louth.
 It contained a double three-legged gravity escapement as invented by Edmund Beckett, 1st Baron Grimthorpe, and chimed the Westminster chimes every 15 minutes.
 The hour hammer weighs 57 lbs.
 The total weight of the clock is about 1 LT with driving weights of another 1 ton, suspended on steel wire ropes of 450 ft.